Department of Slavonic Studies

 Post A-Level Course in the first year

-The Post-A-Level course is an intensive course: it develops students' language skills in the use of Russian, translation and oral practice through a series of three weekly classes and a weekly lecture on grammar and syntax; it also offers students a challenging interdisciplinary introduction to Russian culture from the 9th century through the present.
+The Post-A-Level course is an intensive course: it develops students' language skills in the use of Russian, translation and oral practice through a series of three weekly classes and a weekly lecture on grammar and syntax.
+It also offers students a challenging interdisciplinary introduction to Russian and East European cultures from the ninth century through the present.

-All students in Part 1A, Option B must take the Diagnostic Test that will be offered on Tuesday before the Michaelmas teaching term begins, at 12 noon.
-They must also attend the briefing meetings for Ru 1 and Ru B1 at 2:15 and 2:45 pm on the Wednesday before the start of Michaelmas term.
+All students in Part 1A, Option B must take the Diagnostic Test that will be offered on the Tuesday before the Michaelmas teaching term begins, which is (usually) held at 10am.
+All students must also attend the briefing meetings for SL1 and SLB1 at 2:30 and 4pm on the Wednesday before the start of Michaelmas term.
 Location of these meetings may be obtained from Directors of Studies or the Departmental Secretary.
+[Please note that timings of tests and meetings are subject to change.
+Students and Directors of Studies are asked to refer the the start of term arrangements as listed in the Faculty's information packs or contact the Departmental Office]

-Language work aims to train students to use correctly all elements of Russian grammar and syntax, and thus acquire a sound knowledge of modern standard Russian.
+Language work aims to train students to use all elements of Russian grammar and syntax correctly and to acquire a sound knowledge of modern standard Russian.
 Because Russian is a highly inflected language, grammatical accuracy is essential both to understanding and to communication.
 Every area of grammar has therefore to be mastered.
 The course is designed to provide a comprehensive training system, covering grammar rules, exceptions and subtleties, syntax, idioms and set phrases, equivalents and non-equivalents in English and Russian, register, style, formulation of ideas, and argument.

 You will be attending three weekly classes organized by the Department: